Myoclonus epilepsy with ragged-red fibers

 Tonic seizures are defined as follows in the ILAE glossary: “a sustained increase in muscle contraction lasting a few seconds to minutes” (12).

 The ILAE core group on classification classifies tonic seizures as generalized and explains, “The mechanism of tonic seizures is probably not the same as that of the tonic phase of generalized tonic-clonic seizures.
 Generalized tonic seizures typically occur in Lennox-Gastaut syndrome and occasionally in epilepsy with myoclonic astatic seizures” (30).
-The more recent proposals of the ILAE Commission maintain that tonic seizures should be classified amongst generalized epileptic seizures (08; Commission on Classification and Terminology of the International League Against Epilepsy 2014).
+The more recent proposals of the ILAE Commission maintain that tonic seizures should be classified amongst generalized epileptic seizures (08; 17).

 The ILAE Commission diagnostic manual of the epilepsies describes generalized tonic seizures as follows (17):